alangunning/doc-ai-analysis-starter/README.md

 Doc AI Starter is a **showcase template** for building end‑to‑end document pipelines with GitHub's AI models.
 It helps developers new to these models structure `.prompt.yaml` files and apply them to advanced document analysis.
 The repository shows how to convert files, validate the output, run custom analysis prompts, generate embeddings, and review pull requests—all within the GitHub ecosystem.

 The project targets both beginners and experienced developers who are new to document analysis or GitHub's AI models.
 Everything runs inside the GitHub ecosystem so you can see the entire pipeline—from source files to pull‑request review—in one place.
+A simple commit under `data/` triggers the full pipeline—conversion, validation, analysis, and embedding—automatically.

 > **Note:** The repository stores small example documents directly in Git for clarity.
-For production use or large datasets, extend the workflows to handle big files with [Git LFS](https://git-lfs.com/) and back them with object storage such as Amazon S3.
+For production use or large datasets, extend the workflows to handle big files with [Git LFS](https://git-lfs.com/) and back them with an object storage service.

 Full documentation lives in the `docs/` folder and is published at [https://alangunning.github.io/doc-ai-analysis-starter/docs/](https://alangunning.github.io/doc-ai-analysis-starter/docs/).